longturn/freeciv21/docs/index.rst

 *******************************

 Welcome to the documentation of the Freeciv21 project brought to you by the `longturn.net <https://longturn.net>`_ community.
-The documentation is organized in five categories:
+The documentation is organized in six categories:

 :doc:`Getting <Getting/index>`
   The Getting category is where you to go learn about Freeciv21 and how to get it installed on your system.